What is the Blackmagic Pocket Cinema Camera 4K?

 You can also burn LUTs directly to your clips by swiping a simple slider in the menu system.

 The Blackmagic Pocket Cinema Camera 4K also retains the Micro Four Thirds mount.
 Blackmagic says it stayed with the MFT mount because its lens family has grown considerably over the years.

 The Blackmagic Pocket Cinema Camera 4K may be testing the definition of the word ‘pocket’, but it is still a small and certainly light camera considering all that spec inside it.
 It would fit inside the pocket of your winter parka, but I think you’d be hard pressed to get it inside the pocket of your jeans or hoodie.
 But I digress.

 The Pocket Cinema Camera 4K is nevertheless a small camera by cinema camera standards and it’s been designed to be handheld.
 The body is made of carbon fibre, which makes it very light to hold, but also stable.

-It didn’t have that plasticky feel you get from entry-level DSLRs.
-It felt solid and stable in my time with it, which is aided by a deep handgrip that your hand conveniently wraps around.
+It does have that plasticky feel you often get from entry-level DSLRs.
+However, it felt solid and stable in my time with it, which is aided by a deep handgrip that your hand conveniently wraps around.
 The body design is really more akin to a small DSLR.

 The doors to the audio inputs and other ports are rubber and fasten via plugs.
 These all opened and could be secured quite easily.
 On the other side, the dual memory card slots sit behind a polycarbonate door that you slide to open.